darinz/Statistics/Python/01_introduction_to_python.md

 - Practice regularly to build proficiency
 - Understanding data types is crucial for proper analysis
 - Python performs element-wise operations using comprehensions or NumPy
 - The built-in help system and online resources are comprehensive and useful
+- All code examples are available in the companion Python file for hands-on practice